Article

 Understanding the Risks of Legacy Technology

-A significant portion of our clients — 33% of those surveyed — are still using software that will soon be phased out.
+A significant portion of our clients — more than 75% of those polled — are still running Microsoft Dynamics GP.
 Continuing to rely on legacy systems like GP poses real challenges that affect your ability to grow, scale, and compete.
 Here’s what’s at stake:

 For Operational Leaders: